-Neal Gillen is the author of nine novels: Sugar Time, Capitol Punishment, Dinner In Bordeaux, Kitty’s Rules, Slamming The Close, The Night Clerks, Altar Boy, Lonely No More, Rendezvous in Rockefeller Center, three Memoirs: 1954 Adventures in New York, Moments of Truth, Chicago 1968: Personal Reflections & Other Stories, and How to Publish Now, a how-to book on publishing.
+Neal Gillen is the author of ten novels: Sugar Time, It's Sugar Time - The Gift that Saved Us from Castro, Capitol Punishment, Dinner In Bordeaux, Kitty’s Rules, Slamming The Close, The Night Clerks, Altar Boy, Lonely No More, Rendezvous in Rockefeller Center, three Memoirs: 1954 Adventures in New York, Moments of Truth, Chicago 1968: Personal Reflections & Other Stories, and How to Publish Now, a how-to book on publishing.
 His short stories have been published in the Delmarva Review, O-Dark-Thirty , Cryptolog Magazine, University Club of DC Magazine, and the Queens Gazette.
 The short stories also appear in his Blog.
 In 2017, the short story, Rendezvous in Rockefeller Center was developed as a play and further expanded into a novella.

 Gillen lives in Potomac, Maryland, just outside of Washington, D.C.
 He is has served on the board of The Writer’s Center and is its former Vice Chairman.
 He established and funded an annual award for outstanding first novels, The McLaughlin, Esstman, Stearns First Novel Prize, administered by The Writer’s Center.
 He is a member of the Authors Guild, the Eastern Shore Writers Association, the Maryland Writers' Association, and is the former Secretary of the American Independent Writers.
 He currently serves as the mentor to the Teen Writers' Club at the Potomac Library.

 A Navy veteran, Gillen served as a member of the Naval Security Group in 1955-58 as a radio intercept operator of Russian and Chinese naval vessels in Guam and Okinawa, and as a monitor of U.S. and NATO naval communications in Naples, Italy, and Scarborough, England.
-He later went on to graduate from New York University and Georgetown University Law School.
+He later went on to graduate from New York University (NYU) and Georgetown University Law School.
+While at NYU, as the Upsilon Chapter delegate to the 1960 Theta Chi Fraternity national convention, he seconded the motion to repeal the restrictive "white christian" membership requirement.

 He was active in elective politics at the outset of his legal career, serving as an advance man for President Lyndon B. Johnson and first lady, Lady Bird Johnson during the 1964 presidential campagin, and as an advance man, delegate organizer, and fund raiser for Vice President Hubert H. Humphrey in the 1968 presidential campaign, including advance work for vice presidential nominee, Senator Eugene Muskie (D-ME).